Skip to main content

 “Jija didn’t see hers yet, it’s a golden lehenga with a red boat-necked choli, I kept both of ours in the cupboard.
 Aapa’s bridal Sharara is so pretty.”
 Heer stopped as Ajabdeh got up.

-Jalal had dragged Pratap out on the lounge for a talk.
+Jalal had dragged Pratap out to the lounge for a talk.

 “Tell me what happened.”